DarioRepoRuler/synthetic_data/README.md

 The nvidia GPU was operated with `525.147.05` Nvidia driver.
 The used isaac sim version is `2023.1.1`.

 ## Installation
-The base installation procedure is explained in [this](https://www.youtube.com/watch?v=ZUX9SrPGrbk&t=302s) youtube tutorial.
+The base installation procedure is explained in the youtube tutorial "[NVIDIA Omniverse Isaac Sim Installation for Robotics Software Engineers](https://www.youtube.com/watch?v=ZUX9SrPGrbk&t=302s)".

 For the sake of completeness the procedure is outlined here as well:
 - First register, download and install NVIDIA's omniverse from the [official website](https://www.nvidia.com/de-de/omniverse/).
 We have used the `free` option.